 A technology for accessing Internet resources based on the "whitelist" principle has been launched in Russia.
-It allows you to use a number of sites even during mobile Internet restrictions imposed for security reasons.
+It allows you to use a number of sites even during restrictions on mobile Internet, introduced for security reasons.

-Initially, the list was not fully disclosed, but operators partially made it public.
-The list included "Gosuslugi", "VKontakte", "Odnoklassniki", Mail.ru, Yandex services, Ozon and Wildberries marketplaces, Avito, Rutube, Zen, as well as websites of state bodies and remote voting platforms.
+At first, the list was not fully disclosed, but operators partially обнародовали it.
+The list included "Gosuslugi", "VKontakte", "Odnoklassniki", Mail.ru, "Yandex" services, Ozon and Wildberries marketplaces, Avito, Rutube, Zen, as well as websites of state bodies and remote voting platforms.
 Later, the Ministry of Digital Development clarified that the national messenger Max was also included in the "whitelist".

 At the same time, Telegram and WhatsApp were not included in the list, as well as most banking applications — only Gazprombank is represented from credit organizations.